 There is, however, a long way to go until ice hockey is restored to its pre-pandemic standing in the UK.
 EIHL bosses have repeatedly poured cold water on the prospect of holding fixtures behind-closed-doors, with financial barriers remaining in place for clubs in the top-flight.

-It remains to be seen whether the Streaming Series will be enough to revitalise the sport during the second wave, but the English Ice Hockey Association will be pleased with the strides they have made.
+It remains to be seen whether the Streaming Series will be enough to revitalise the sport, but the English Ice Hockey Association will be pleased with the strides they have made.

 Fire up the Zamboni, hockey is coming home.